danielbrock4/Ratings_On_Demand/README.md

 Audience Ratings are more than talking points; they influence the viewership of a project.
 National dialogue regarding movie ratings is often a massive debate topic amongst friends and social media, which may help or hurt a movie's performance at the box office.
 Some moviegoers go as far as solely relying on movie ratings to determine if they want to invest their time and money before they watch a movie, so investors need to try and predict movie ratings before investing in future projects.

+Though our project explicitly focused on IMDB audience ratings, the "Eternals" is a recent current event that made national headlines.
+Moviegoers got caught up in the fierce debate over what carried more weight critics or audience scores on Rotten Tomatoes.

 ![image](Images/current_events.png)

 ## Questions We Seek To Answer

-* Can we accurately predict IMDb ratings with general movie variables?
+* Can we accurately predict IMDb ratings with standard movie variables (budget, oscar nominations, directors, genre, etc.)?
   * Is our dataset sufficient enough to produce accurate film ratings?
-If not, what other means need to be explored?
+If not, what other means should be explored?
 * What correlations, if any, can be drawn between our chosen features and an accurate IMDb rating?
   * Are there any potential patterns that can be used to determine a movie's rating?
-For example, do movies with summer time release dates involving Oscar award winners produce play any part in a movie's IMDb rating.
+For example, do movies with summertime release dates involving Oscar award winners play any part in determining a movie's IMDb rating.
-* Which Machine Learning algoriths would provide the most accurate prediction?
+* Which Machine Learning algorithms would provide the most accurate prediction?
   * Is Linear Regression the right approach?
 If not, what other paths should we consider?

 ## Process